seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 either is reachable inside the week, so `touchProb` is cut from production and the two chances are printed beside it. **It gates nothing, by construction**, because a displayed number that may refuse a trade is a filter nobody calibrated.

+**Revision 2026-09-04-a is the audit of the first run to execute under `-c`, and its headline is that `-c`'s own repair was withheld from the Boss by `-c`'s own scoping.** The anchor rule worked and is measured: three setups cleared `RR_MIN` only at their own anchor, two of which did not exist at the freeze.
+The touch pair worked too — and it was scoped to «beside the published R:R», while R:R prints in one section that was empty that morning, so six computed numbers went into the log and none onto the screen. **A measurement that reaches the log and not the answer has been taken and not made**, and that is the general
+lesson: an output is scoped to the OBJECT it describes, never to the section that happened to carry it when the rule was written.

+Five more repairs come from the same run and none is new analysis.
+The status word is now derived from `unver`, because a counter and a word that disagree let five unchecked items print «БЕЗ ИЗМЕНЕНИЙ» and let a five-run-old assessment keep a coin out of entry.
+A published date now answers to the class §6 already demands of every other date, because the run's only outside-list trade rested on an aggregator's.
+A coin the engine cannot build a setup for leaves `ИЗБЕГАТЬ`, because five declared futures-only assets appearing there every run is coverage printed as advice. `СОЗРЕВАЕТ` gets the construction it never had, after a third consecutive «Нет достойных кандидатов.» printed over twenty-two computed refusals.
+And the cut is a command with its constants, because a hand-ported harness is one keystroke from the second implementation this system bans in every other file.

+**The one that makes the rest hold is the dullest.** The run recorded «checklist run against items 1-44 informally; no open miss identified» — a sentence that passes every item nobody thought about, over four items that were broken. §7 is now an artifact with a verdict per item in the log.
+A checklist that reports on itself is not a control, and it is the same failure as a refusal that is not printed: the work may have happened, and nothing anywhere shows that it did.

 **One finding of the same audit is deliberately NOT repaired here, because it is not this file's.** The run executed from a harness worktree branch rather than from `main`, which